 Resources: Google Flights is a great place to start when looking for air tickets.
 You can compare many providers and book directly from the airline.

 What is the best option to travel around England, Ireland and Scotland?

-There isn’t a unique answer on how to travel around England, Ireland, and Scotland because it depends on your itinerary, the length of your trip and if you are planning to travel on a budget or if you prefer to spend more on comfort.
-However, the best option for traveling around the UK and Ireland will probably involve a combination of trains, buses, and flights.
+There isn’t a unique answer on how to travel around England, Ireland and Scotland because it depends on your itinerary, the length of your trip and if you are planning to travel on a budget or if you prefer to spend more on comfort.
+However, the best option for travelling around the UK and Ireland will probably involve a combination of trains, buses, and flights.

 07. Book your accommodation in Scotland, England, and Ireland

 When doing a multi-city trip, we always advise booking your transportation first because you will be able to know if you need to look for an apartment or hotel with early check-in, if you are going to travel overnight and skip a hotel night, etc. Once you know this, it is time to book your accommodation.